 Applications for nomination under Self Financing Scheme (SFS) for foreign students from friendly developing countries for institutions in India for B.Engineering / B.Architecture / B.Pharmacy courses

-The Government of India has invited applications from Malaysian students interested to study courses in Medicine, Dentistry, Pharmacy and Engineering in government academic institutions in India for academic year 2016-17 under the ‘Nomination under Self-Financing Scheme (SFS) for Foreign Students from Friendly Developing Countries'.
+The Government of India has invited applications from Malaysian students interested to study courses in Engineering, Architecture and Pharmacy in government academic institutions in India for academic year 2017-18 under the ‘Nomination under Self-Financing Scheme (SFS) for foreign students from friendly developing countries’.

-Applicants should enclose attested copies of following to their applications:
+Applicants should enclose the following attested copies in triplicate with their application:

 Submission of an application is not an assurance of nomination.
 The selected students are required to bear all expenses on education and airfare, and they must undertake to return to Malaysia upon completion of their studies.
 Candidates are expected to comply with admission formalities and procedures of the respective college/universities, which may include medical examinations including AIDS test in India.

 6) Procedure for obtaining Equivalence Certificate from AIU